viaacode/amqp-content-router/README.md

         --extra-index-url http://do-prd-mvn-01.do.viaa.be:8081/repository/pypi-all/simple \
         --trusted-host do-prd-mvn-01.do.viaa.be
     ```
-4. Set the needed config and environment variables:

-    Included in this repository is a `config.yml.example` file.
-    All values in the config have to be set in order for the application to function correctly.
-    You can use `!ENV ${EXAMPLE}` as a config value to make the application get the `EXAMPLE` environment variable.

-5. Run the tests with:
+4. Run the tests with:

     `$ pytest -v`

-6. Run the application:
+5. Run the application:

     `$ python main.py`